jimfinnis/completer/README.md

 input into a canonical form, for example tilde-expansion in a filename completer (see [Examples](#Examples), below).
 It can return NULL (the default) or a string which must be allocated with `malloc()`: it will be freed by the caller.
+The parameters are the same as for `first()`: the word to be completed and its length.

 Next, create an instance of this class.
 This needs to be in scope during EditLine's run.